microsoft/FluidFramework/packages/dds/tree/docs/main/detached-trees.md

 Keeping all detached trees forever would lead to unbounded memory growth in clients, and would run the risk of seriously bloating the document's snapshot size.
-In order to avoid that, we intend to
-(this is not implemented at the time of writing) garbage-collect detached trees.
+In order to avoid that, detached trees will be garbage collected (though this is not yet implemented as of April 2024).
 How this happens is covered further down, but the key idea is that most of our systems are allowed to ignore the existence of this garbage collection scheme, thereby making those systems' contracts and implementations simpler.